Jbleezy/BO1-Reimagined/README.md

 * Fixed traps showing damage fx when player is spectating if the player bled out in a trap and the trap is active

 ### Electric Traps (All Maps)
-* Stun duration reduced from 2.5 seconds to 1.5 seconds (now matches the duration of the electricity being on screen)
+* Decreased stun duration from 2.5 seconds to 1.5 seconds (now matches the duration of the electricity being on screen)
 * Only the trap handle that was activated now moves down

 ### Electric Traps (Shi No Numa)
-* Cooldown time reduced from 90 seconds to 25 seconds (same as Verruckt and Der Riese)
+* Decreased cooldown time from 90 seconds to 25 seconds (same as Verruckt and Der Riese)

 ### Flogger (Shi No Numa)
 * Both triggers are now completely independent of eachother